norahellstadius/Harvard-Babban-Gona.github.io/README.md

 <section id="plant-health-section">
 </section>

+The code for this can be found in the file <a href="https://github.com/Harvard-IACS/Babban_Gona/blob/main/plant_other_classifier/Saliency_maps.ipynb">Saliency_maps.ipynb</a>.

 ## How to use the final model
 The trained models can be downloaded from Google Drive using the following <a href="https://drive.google.com/drive/folders/1BxEbmD3VNKrYyoK32oofAeRCGFOYzwSJ?usp=share_link">link</a>.
 The models from the 3 rounds of training are found in the folders <cite>first_iteration_training</cite>, <cite>second_iteration_training</cite>, and <cite>final</cite>.
 The model from the first round of training can be loaded using the following code,